Print this Page

 - may consider for appointment only those applicants who have been declared acceptable by the Proprietor.

-Requirements of Section 464 And 467 Positions
+Requirements of Clause 47 And 50 Positions

-A teacher in a tagged position represents the Catholic community and is expected to be actively involved in building the Catholic Character of the school.
+A teacher in a special character tagged position represents the Catholic community and is expected to be actively involved in building the Catholic Character of the school.
 In a primary school (but not always in a secondary school) this will probably include teaching Religious Education and will include supporting Catholic Character activities, helping in the preparation of liturgies or similar activities, assisting with staff development in the area of Catholic Character and will often include being part of the school’s Catholic Character Committee.
-(See further examples of the requirements for tagged positions.)
+(See further examples of the requirements for special character tagged positions.)

 Expectations for staff of a Catholic school